 Presenting with complete context

 Playing video of designated testimony for a jury rather than reading the dry transcript is arguably the most impactful benefit of deposition video.
-Though most cases will never see a jury, every case must be prepared as if it will, taking to heart the Roman maxim “si vis pacem, para bellum” (“if you want peace, prepare for war”).
+Though most cases will never see a jury, every case must be prepared as if it will.
 Even in out-of-court situations such as mediation or arbitration, being able to demonstrate how a witness said something in addition to what they said can help you put your best foot forward.

 Capturing nonverbal insights